inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 and an :ned:`ApskScalarRadioMedium` module.
 The nodes are placed against the backdrop of a warehouse floorplan.
 The scene size is 60x30 meters.
 The warehouse is just a background image providing context.
-Obstacle loss is not modelled, so the background image doesn't affect the simulation in any way.
+Obstacle loss is not modeled, so the background image doesn't affect the simulation in any way.

 The wireless interface in the sensor nodes and the gateway is specified